21 Coptic Christian Martyrs of Libya

-Video
+Execution

 On 15 February 2015, a five-minute video was published by Al-Hayat, an IS multi-language media wing, showing the beheading of the captives on a beach along the southern Mediterranean coast.
-A caption in the video called the captives the "People of the cross, followers of the hostile Egyptian Church".
+A caption in the video called the captives the "People of the cross, followers of the hostile Egyptian Church."
 In the video, the leader was dressed in camouflage, while the other terrorists were dressed in black.
 The victims were all dressed in orange jumpsuits, as in many previous IS videos.
-The group of killers identified itself in the video as the Tripoli Province of IS.
 The leader declared in English:

 All praises due to Allah, the strong and mighty, and may blessings and peace be upon the one sent by the sword, as a mercy to all the worlds [Muhammad].
-Oh people, recently you've seen us on the hills of Al-Sham Greater Syria] and on Dabiq's Plain, chopping off the heads that had been carrying the cross delusion for a long time, filled with spite against Islam and Muslims, and today we're on the south of Rome, on the land of Islam, Libya, sending another message: Oh crusaders, safety for you will be only wishes.
-Especially when you're fighting us all together, therefore, we will fight you all together, until the war lays down its burdens and Jesus, peace be upon him, will descend, breaking the cross, killing the swine, and abolishing Jizya, and the sea you've hidden Sheikh Osama bin Laden's body in, we swear to Allah, we will mix it with your blood.
+O people, recently you've seen us on the hills of Al-Sham Greater Syria] and on Dabiq's Plain, chopping off the heads that had been carrying the cross delusion for a long time, filled with spite against Islam and Muslims, and today we're on the south of Rome, on the land of Islam, Libya, sending another message: O crusaders, safety for you will be only wishes.
+Especially when you're fighting us all together, therefore, we will fight you all together, until the war lays down its burdens and Jesus, peace be upon him, will descend, breaking the cross, killing the swine, and abolishing the Jizya.
+And the sea you've hidden Sheikh Osama bin Laden's body in, we swear to Allah, we will mix it with your blood.